 The owners and employees of Ceiba have decades of experience working, living, and playing in the outdoors.
 We understand through firsthand experience that in order to protect the places we love and the opportunities they provide, a balance must be kept between recreation and preservation.
 As the largest outfitter of private trips in Grand Canyon, we therefore hold ourselves to an elevated standard of environmental stewardship.

 Here are just several examples of the ways Ceiba works to stick to our stewardship goals:

-– We recycle all cardboard, plastics (including film), glass, aluminum and other metals.
-We also recycle all buckles from straps and worn out river bags.
+– We recycle all cardboard, plastics (#1 PETE and #2 HDPE), glass, aluminum and other metals.
+We also recycle all metal buckles from straps and worn out river bags.

 – Ceiba does the majority of our repairs in-house.
 When we can’t repair it, we look for local vendors first.

 – We source all materials and labor locally when available.

 – We utilize local, organic foods and products as much as possible.